Last Updated on 5 July 2023 by admin

 Taking a proactive approach to cybersecurity

-Continuous monitoring allows you to secure your external environment before attacks occur rather than in response to them, minimizing the chance for a successful breach to take place.
-A productive, forward-thinking measure like CSM is much more effective than a reactive one, particularly in light of the rise in cyberattacks, including data leaks and XSS attacks.
-Firewalls, antivirus software, and other traditional protective methods no longer suffice – easily nullified by sophisticated attacks.
+Continuous security monitoring allows you to secure your external environment before attacks occur rather than in response to them, minimizing the chance for a successful breach to take place.
+A productive, forward-thinking detection and response measure like continuous security monitoring is much more effective than a reactive one, particularly in light of the rise in cyberattacks, including data leaks and XSS attacks.
+Firewalls, antivirus software, and other traditional protective methods no longer suffice as they can be nullified by sophisticated attacks.

 As new and emerging technology enables processes and operations to be faster and more efficient, they inevitably generate new and inescapable risks.
 Increasing risk must be addressed through a scalable continuous security strategy to protect data and systems from attacks 24/7.
 Scalable security is a strategy and toolset that can increase or decrease in capacity to support a larger or smaller load, subject to variations in demand.
 In other words, it readily safeguards your systems – even if your load increases.